Highlights of CBEC in China

-China CBEC taxes & regulations:
+China CBEC (cross border ecommerce) taxes & regulations:

-Keep in mind: For the last two methods, shipments are subject to import tax payments, VAT and consumption tax (product tax is about 11.2% for the largest category of products or 25.5% for high-end cosmetics, luxury care, and perfume).
+Keep in mind: For the last two methods, shipments are subject to import tax payments, VAT, and consumption tax (product tax is about 11.2% for the largest category of products or 25.5% for high-end cosmetics, luxury care, and perfume).

-Bonus: you can also ship your products to the Chinese border (Hong Kong for example) where it will be stored before being fulfilled to the customer.
+Bonus: you can also ship your products to the Chinese border (Hong Kong for example) where they will be stored before being fulfilled to the customer.
 The good part is that if nobody in China buys it, you can still sell it through other channels in Asian countries.

 Since 2016, a “positive” product list has been approved, resulting in a preferential import tax of 11.9% tax rate for certain goods.
 Those goods are also exempt from the additional time at custom clearance and don’t require an import license or other certificates.